aresnik11/plant-nanny-backend/README.md

 To test on your own machine:
 1. Clone this repository
+2. Switch to Ruby version `2.6.1`
+3. Make sure `postgreSQL` is running on your computer, if not, download and run it
-2. Create an `.env` file in the top level directory
+4. Create an `.env` file in the top level directory
-3. In the `.env` file, create a constant variable `JWT_SECRET_KEY` and set it equal to whatever you want your secret key to be.
+5. In the `.env` file, create a constant variable `JWT_SECRET_KEY` and set it equal to whatever you want your secret key to be.
 Ex: `JWT_SECRET_KEY=test123`
-2. In terminal run `bundle install`
+6. In terminal run `bundle install`
-3. In terminal run `rails db:migrate`
+7. In terminal run `rails db:migrate`
-5. In terminal run `rails s` to start the Rails server
+8. In terminal run `rails s` to start the Rails server
-6. Follow instructions [here](https://github.com/aresnik11/plant-nanny-frontend) to run the frontend
+9. Follow instructions [here](https://github.com/aresnik11/plant-nanny-frontend) to run the frontend
-7. You will need to update `config/initializers/cors.rb` to accept origin requests from wherever your frontend will be hosted
+10. You will need to update `config/initializers/cors.rb` to accept origin requests from wherever your frontend will be hosted

 ## Enjoy!